stanleyqubit/MWSE/docs/source/apis/mwse.md

 ### `mwse.overrideScript`

 Configures MWSE to execute a given function instead when a script would run.

+In most cases its intended to stop the execution of the original mwscript script.
+You can do so in the callback function by calling `mwscript.stopScript()`.

 ```lua
 local result = mwse.overrideScript(scriptId, callback)